Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/01-loggingin.md

 > ## Password Requirements
 >
 > *[Password Complexity] (https://its.gmu.edu/working-with-its/it-security-office/it-security-standards/password-complexity-standard/)
-> *Keep your password secure and in a safe place
+> -Keep your password secure and in a safe place
-> *Do not share your password.
+> -Do not share your password.
-> *Do not store your password in plain text.
+> -Do not store your password in plain text.
-> *Follow the Mason [Responsible Use of Technology Policies] (https://universitypolicy.gmu.edu/policies/responsible-use-of-computing/)
+> -Follow the Mason [Responsible Use of Technology Policies] (https://universitypolicy.gmu.edu/policies/responsible-use-of-computing/)
 >
 {: .callout}